mongodb/terraform-provider-mongodbatlas/website/docs/index.html.markdown

 page_title: "Provider: MongoDB Atlas"
 sidebar_current: "docs-mongodbatlas-index"
 description: |-
-  The MongoDB Atlas provider is used to interact with the resources supported by MongoDB Atlas Services.
+  The MongoDB Atlas provider is used to interact with the resources supported by MongoDB Atlas.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

 # MongoDB Atlas Provider

-The MongoDB Atlas provider is used to interact with the resources supported by MongoDB Atlas Services.
+The MongoDB Atlas provider is used to interact with the resources supported by [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 The provider needs to be configured with the proper credentials before it can be used.

-Use the navigation to the left to read about the available resources.
+Use the navigation to the left to read about the available provider resources and data sources.

+You may want to consider pinning the [provider version](https://www.terraform.io/docs/configuration/providers.html#provider-versions) to ensure you have a chance to review and prepare for changes.
+Speaking of changes, see [CHANGELOG](https://github.com/terraform-providers/terraform-provider-mongodbatlas/blob/master/CHANGELOG.md) for current version information.

 ## Example Usage
 ```hcl